 Editor's Note: This ordinance was originally adopted as Ch.
 83 but was renumbered to maintain the organization of the Code.

-An Historian Committee for the Township of Lebanon is hereby established.
-It is recognized that an Historian Committee has existed for many years, but now is being formalized by ordinance and shall forthwith be named the "Lebanon Township Historian Committee," hereinafter called the "Historian Committee."
+A Historian Committee for the Township of Lebanon is hereby established.
+It is recognized that a Historian Committee has existed for many years, but now is being formalized by ordinance and shall forthwith be named the "Lebanon Township Historian Committee," hereinafter called the "Historian Committee."

-The purpose of the Historian Committee is to preserve the knowledge and artifacts of history pertinent to Township residents, as well as to conduct activities to educate the public on such history in order to improve the quality of life for all involved.
+The purpose of the Historian Committee is to advise the Township on preserving the knowledge and artifacts of history pertinent to Township residents, as well as to conduct activities to educate the public on such history in order to improve the quality of life for all involved.

-The Historian Committee shall consist of nine members, designated as historians.
+The Historian Committee shall consist of nine members, designated as Historians.
 Such members shall be Township residents and be appointed by the Mayor and approved by the Township of Lebanon Committee for terms of one year with no limit on reappointment to additional terms.
-Terms shall commence on January first and end on December 31st, or until a successor is appointed and qualified.
+Terms shall commence on January 1 and end on December 31, or until a successor is appointed and qualified.

 In addition to resignation or death of an appointee or an appointee's moving his or her residence to outside of the Township, any appointee who shall fail to attend three successively called meetings of the Historian Committee without just cause shall be deemed to have vacated after review of the situation and discretion of the Historian Committee.